microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 At the same time, PowerShell wants `-WindowStyle Hidden` to suppress the console _before it's created_.

-Applications in this category can use `AllocConsoleEx()` to specify additional information about the new console window.
+Applications in this category can use `AllocConsoleWithOptions()` to specify additional information about the new console window.

 PowerShell, and any other shell that wishes to maintain interactive launch from the graphical shell, can start in **detached** mode and then allocate a console as necessary.
 Therefore: